xaviweise/aaat/_sources/markdown/market_microstructure.md

 Order-driven markets are a fundamental type of financial market structure where prices and liquidity are determined directly by the orders placed by market participants, without the need for intermediaries such as dealers.
 In these markets, investors interact through a **central limit order book (CLOB)**, a system that aggregates and displays buy and sell orders in real time.
 The CLOB organizes these orders based on price, ensuring that the best available prices are always visible to participants, making the system transparent and efficient.

-CLOBs don't allow orders at arbitrary prices, instead enforcing minimum price increments known as tick sizes, which define the smallest allowable difference between order prices.
+CLOBs don't allow orders at arbitrary prices, instead enforcing minimum price increments known as **tick sizes**, which define the smallest allowable difference between order prices.
 The tick size choice traditionally falls to the market owner, who aims to balance liquidity by setting smaller tick sizes, encouraging tighter spreads and more precise pricing.
 However, overly small tick sizes can also penalize liquidity providers who maintain constant bid and ask orders in the CLOB, as they may face more frequent price competition and increased order cancellations.

 In recent years, regulatory bodies in some markets have implemented restrictions on tick sizes to stabilize order book structures and reduce excessive market noise.
 For instance, in the European Union, MiFID II introduced a tick size regime based on price levels and average daily number of trades for specific instruments, limiting the ability of markets to set overly fine increments.
 Similarly, in the U.S., tick size pilot programs have explored tick adjustments for smaller-cap stocks to assess impacts on liquidity and execution quality.
 Such regulatory measures aim to ensure fairer conditions for both liquidity providers and market participants, while supporting orderly and efficient markets.

+Additionally to tick sizes, markets typically impose restrictions on the the quantities that can be traded, known as **lot sizes**.

 #### The Structure of the Central Limit Order Book (CLOB)